Best Barefoot Shoes for Women of 2021

 Softstar Adult DASH RunAmoc

-The SoftStar DASH RunAmoc look like a casual shoe — some have even thought we were wearing bowling shoes.
+The SoftStar DASH RunAmoc looks like a casual shoe — several times, we were even mistaken for wearing bowling shoes.
 They're fun and cute, yes, but they're also impressive for a variety of athletic activities.
 The fit and design are consistent with the strictest definition of minimalist footwear we have outlined out for this review.
-The materials are soft and supple and impressively durable.
+The materials are soft, supple, and impressively durable.
 We loved running in these shoes, and we also enjoyed spending a mellow rest day out around town wearing them.

 Read review: SoftStar DASH RunAmoc- Women's